Know The COVID-19's Impact on Positive Peace Pillars

 Optimal Business Conditions

-The strength of economic conditions, as well as the formal institutions that enable the operation of the private sector, are reflected in the sound business environment.
-Competitiveness in business and economic production are both linked to the most peaceful countries.
+The sound business environment reflects the strength of economic conditions and the formal institutions that enable the private sector to operate.
+Competitiveness in business and economic production are linked to the most peaceful countries.

 Fair resource Distribution

-Peaceful nations tend to assure equity in access to resources such as enlightenment and health care, as well as, to a slighter extent, parity in income distribution.
+Peaceful nations tend to assure equity in access to resources such as enlightenment and health care and, to a slightly lesser extent, parity in income distribution.

 Acceptance of Others' Rights

-Peaceful countries frequently have explicit laws guaranteeing fundamental human rights and freedoms, as well as informal social and cultural standards that govern residents' behavior.
+Peaceful countries frequently have explicit laws guaranteeing fundamental human rights and freedoms and informal social and cultural standards that govern residents' behavior.

 Good Neighbor Connections

-Good ties with other countries are just as vital as good relations within a country or local community.
+Good ties with other countries are vital to good country or local community relations.
 Positive external links are associated with more peace and political stability, better functioning governments, regional integration, and lower levels of organized internal conflict.

 Free Flow of Information

-Information is disseminated in a way that leads to greater understanding and assists individuals, corporations, and civil society in making better decisions.
+Information is disseminated in a way that leads to greater understanding and assists individuals, corporations, and civil society make better decisions.
 In times of crisis, this leads to better outcomes and more sensible reactions.

 High Levels of Human Capital

-The extent to which societies educate citizens and foster the development of knowledge, hence boosting economic productivity, caring for the young, political engagement, and social capital, is reflected by a skilled human capital base.
+A skilled human capital base reflects how societies educate citizens and foster knowledge development, boosting economic productivity, caring for the young, political engagement, and social capital.

 Low Corruption